hifuruko/Our-War-is-ENTROPY/prelim rules.md

 Is an interactable marker that displays progress toward a goal.
 It can be configured to ask for items or money, and players can contribute to it.

 ---

-The following can only be changed by a GM, players will see a non-editable version of it:
-The tag input field, the price field, editing actions, description text boxes, a kit's inventory.

-The following will only appear to a GM:
-The rules tab.